MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-voicemail.md

 **(That last article's title is really confusing.
 We don't seem to have any other article for integrating SfB and Exch Online (without Exch UM), is https://blogs.technet.microsoft.com/nexthop/2016/03/29/integrate-on-premise-lync-or-skype-for-business-with-office-365-unified-messaging-um/  or https://blogs.technet.microsoft.com/nagshettykadwadi/2017/10/18/integrate-skype-for-business-server-with-exchange-online-unified-messaging-in-hybrid-scenario/ in the general area?**

-## Configure Azure Cloud voicemail as the Hosting Provider on the edge server
+## Configure Cloud Voicemail as the hosting provider on the Edge Server

 Run the following cmdlet in the Skype for Business Management shell: